 An alimony award can be ordered by a judge to aid in the financial assistance of a spouse with lesser resources, and further compensate a spouse for their work done at home while a spouse was out in the work force.
 Alimony is seen as necessary for many individuals to survive and bounce back financially after a divorce.
 Therefore, it is important to know the statutory guidelines, and what makes a spouse eligible for such an award.
-Discuss your need for financial support with your Orlando Divorce Attorney and allow them to evaluate your situation in regards to the statutory factors listed.
+Discuss your need for financial support with your attorney and allow them to evaluate your situation in regards to the statutory factors listed.

 When determining an alimony award, the court looks to many different factors.
 However, the financial status of the parties is a large component.
 Florida statute 61.08 requires the court to first determine whether a party has an actual need of alimony, and the opposite party has the ability to pay.
 This is directly correlated with the financial incomes and assets of the party.
 Further, when determining an alimony award the court will look to “the financial resources of each party, including the nonmarital and the marital assets and liabilities distributed to each.
 The earning capacities, educational levels, vocational skills, and employability of the parties and, when applicable, the time necessary for either party to acquire sufficient education or training to enable such party to find appropriate employment.
 All sources of income available to either party, including income available to either party through investments of any asset held by that party.”
 Each of these factors surrounds the financial statutes of the parties.
 Therefore, it is imperative to provide the court with a full and accurate picture of each parties’ financial abilities prior to an alimony award.